dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you love what you have, you have everything you need.**
+**Be who you are and say what you feel because those who mind don't matter and those who matter don't mind.**

-Anonymous
+Dr. Seuss